The UPWalker Is The Original Upright Walker, But Is It Still The Best?

 Large 8 inch wheels are fitted on each corner of the UPWalker and they are wrapped in high quality rubber that give you a surefire grip on most surfaces.
 As you would expect on a walker of this calibre, they roll smoothly, silently, and don’t leave any marks on the floor.
 While not specifically designed for “off road” use, the wheels are wide enough that they handle most outdoor terrain with ease and don’t get caught in cracks like smaller cheaper wheels often do.

-Braking the UPWalker is as simple as lightly pulling on the brake levers found on the ergonomic handgrips.
-Each brake works independently of the other, with the left hand grip applying the brake to the back left wheel, and the right hand grip applying the brake on the right side.
+Braking the UPWalker is as simple as lightly pulling on the levers found on the ergonomic handgrips.
+Each works independently of the other, with the left hand grip applying the to the back left wheel, and the right hand grip applying the on the right side.
 The brakes on our test unit applied easily with a light touch and gripped tightly.
-As previously mentioned, the brake cables are hidden in the frame tubing to keep them out of harms way and prevent them catching on anything.
+A safety feature are the that helps keep the stationary while sitting or standing.
+As previously mentioned, the cables are hidden in the frame tubing to keep them out of harms way and prevent them catching on anything.

 The UPWalker comes with a free personal items bag which measures 13″W x 6″D x 10″H. We found this is plenty of storage for your wallet, purse, phone, and other day-to-day items.
 The bag attaches to the front of the walker in between the arm wrests so everything is always within easy reach when you’re out and about.
 While some walkers have an additional large under seat storage compartment, the design of the UPWalker does not really allow for this, because you walk “inside” the frame right where the bag would be positioned.